 I grew up on a Naval Base in Port Hueneme, California.
 I have always remembered the kid who lived downstairs from us in our Navy housing.
 I don’t remember his name, my brain has a rejection device against names that usually starts around 5 years after you’ve left my life.
 But, if you’ve impacted my being in any fashion, you will live on with me forever.

-One time he was sitting outside gobbling up dirt, probably playing an internal game of, “Beat the Clock“.
-The clock being his mom hollering out the window at him.
+One time he was sitting outside gobbling up dirt, probably playing an internal game of, “Beat the Clock“, the clock being his mom hollering out the window at him.
 I sat down next to him.
 I watched him eat dirt for a bit.
 The fact that he had an audience didn’t curb his enthusiasm one bit.
-There was no shame in this kids game.
-In hindsight, I envy that kids “I don’t give a fuck” attitude.
-Oh, that we all could not care what others think of us.
+There was no shame in this kid’s game.
+In hindsight, I envy his “I don’t give a fuck” attitude.
+Oh, that we all didn’t care what others think of us.

 Anyway, back to the dirt patch.
 Never one to like feeling as if I’m missing out on something tasty, I reached down and grabbed a tiny bit of dirt in my little hand and I ate it.
 I immediately spit it out, trying valiantly to wipe it off my tongue with the sleeve of my shirt.
 I did not like dirt.
 This kid looked over at me, mouth tinged with dirt and kind of shrugged.
 I always remember the look he gave me, sorta like, “Eh, more for me.”

 I often think about that kid and wonder if he’s still a dirt eater.
 I’m sure as with most things we did with relish as kids, he now must shamefully do it on the down low.
 I hope he still enjoys it, even secretly.
 I firmly believe we must all dig up happiness wherever we can find it.